BTC-Programming/js-katas/README.md

 	If flavor equal to "done", alert "Enjoy!"
 	Hint: don't use an "else" without a condition in the loop!

+1.3 - For Loop

+Instructions

+	This is for a three-scoops sundae, so you'll use a loop.
+	Prompt for a flavor by scoop number
+	Use conditional logic to check responses where flavor is not equal to chocolate or vanilla If scoop is in stock, show an alert with "Here's your [flavor] scoop" If strawberry, alert "Sorry, we're all out of strawberry."
+		Else alert "Sorry, we don't carry [flavor]."
+	Allow selecting another flavor if not in stock -- don't deprive user of scoops!
+	You may use a while loop if you wish.

 NOTE: Unlike most GitHub projects, each branch is a SEPARATE SET OF KATAS.
 Do not initiate merge requests.